 Information is obtained from a refugee when he/she provide their personal information in a conversation with representatives from A Drop in the Ocean.
-Or given A Drop in the Ocean by the management in the refugee camp
+Or given A Drop in the Ocean by the representatives from the management of the refugee camp

 Buyer (online store shop)